 Southern Oregon Math League (SOML): The Southern Oregon Math League was established in 1971 by SOU professor Ron Steffani and high school teachers from Jackson County.
 SOML conducts 5 math competitions for students in Jackson, Josephine, Klamath and Curry counties throughout the year (October, November, February, March, and April).
 Local high schools form up to 3 teams of 6 junior and senior advanced math students and the competition includes 3 individual events followed by a team collaboration.
-In 2011, 200 students participated.
 Past SOML Contest problems and activities are posted in the SOU Math Department's website.
-For more information about the contest contact Jim Hatton at email@example.com ,
+For more information about the contest contact Larry Shrewsbury at firstname.lastname@example.org ,

 MATHCOUNTS: This is a coaching and competition program for middle school students nationwide.
 The website is an exciting adventure, including problems of the week, Go Figure! math challenge, a set of 300 problems to solve, and other very useful materials.
 Particularly exciting was the ESPN broadcast of the 2003 National Competition.
 For more information, visit http://mathcounts.org/ or contact Stephen Anderson, Oregon State MATHCOUNTS President, Oregon Chapter at firstname.lastname@example.org .